WARREN A. PARK

 e-mail: wpark@comcast.net

-March 2008
+March 2010

-EDUCATION, EMPLOYMENT, MUSICAL BACKGROUND
+EDUCATION, EMPLOYMENT, MUSICAL EXPERIENCE

 1964-1969 Studied at the University of Minnesota, graduated with a B. A. in Philosophy and Music.
 Studied composition with noted choral and orchestral composer Dr. Paul Fetler.